-- Renewal - GTCs have a fixed length or ‘period’ and must be renewed prior to the period end date.
+GTCs have a fixed length or ‘period’ and must be renewed prior to the period end date.
 A GTC can be renewed if more than 3/5 of the period of the GTC has elapsed.
 The holder(s) listed on the GTC, and their interest (%) cannot be changed with a renewal.
 A new certificate will be issued upon approval of a renewal application.
 There is no fee for a GTC renewal application.
 An application to renew a GTC should be submitted by the holder(s) or agent well in advance of the GTC’s expiry date to allow for administrative processing time and, where applicable, for consultation to be complete.

-- Transfer of interest - this application type is used when there is a change in the holder(s) on the GTC or a change in the holder’s interest in the GTC.
+This application type is used when there is a change in the holder(s) on the GTC or a change in the holder’s interest in the GTC.
 The GTC can be transferred to all new holders, or the transfer can be a change to the make-up of existing holders and their interest in the certificate.
 A new certificate will be issued once the transfer process is complete.
 The transfer application fee is $500.

-- Spatial transfer - the transfer of a spatial portion of a GTC includes a change to the boundaries, of the guiding area described in the GTC.
+The transfer of a spatial portion of a GTC includes a change to the boundaries, of the guiding area described in the GTC.
 This could occur when a portion of guiding territory described on a GTC is sold to another person and is transferred to a new GTC, or amalgamated with an existing GTC.
 Depending on the scenario, single or multiple new certificates could be issued.
 The spatial transfer application fee is $500.

-- Notice of change of control of a corporation - this application type is used when there is a change in to the control of a corporation that holds an interest in a GTC.
+This application type is used when there is a change in to the control of a corporation that holds an interest in a GTC.
 The application must be submitted no later than 30 days past the change in control.
 The application fee is $500.